quarkslab/wirego/README.md

 In order to setup Wirego, you will need follow 3 steps:

-  1. Install or build the Wirego plugin for Wireshark
+  1. Install or build the Wirego bridge plugin for Wireshark
   2. Develop your own plugin, using the "wirego" Go package
-  3. Start Wireshark and tell Wirego where your plugin is
+  3. Start Wireshark and tell the Wirego bridge where your ZMQ endpoint is

 You may use prebuilt binaries for **step 1**, those can be downloaded [here](https://github.com/quarkslab/wirego/releases).
 If prefer building the plugin (or if prebuilt binaries fails), refer to the following documentation [here](BUILD_WIREGO.md)